 Therefore, the remainder of this article is going to take a look at both options to see what benefits and drawbacks each brings to the table.

 If you happen to live in an older house, there’s a very good chance that your water is heated via a hot water storage system.
 In simple terms, this means that the water is heated and stored every day in a tank and is drawn out whenever requested.

-The main benefit to this system is that it is tried and tested and therefore has a very small risk of breaking down.
+The main benefit of this system is that it is tried and tested and therefore has a very small risk of breaking down.
 For the same reason, this also means that the maintenance costs tend to be much lower.
 For those homeowners that like to make use of an airing cupboard, the storage tank is the reason behind this luxury.

 Of course, there are drawbacks – which is why other systems are currently being used by a lot of builders in the construction industry.
 The main one undoubtedly revolves around the supply and there’s a chance that you will run out of hot water on some days if you have used more than normal.
 While it was stated that the maintenance costs are usually much lower with this type of system, there is still a chance of the pipes freezing during the colder months.
 You have also got to facilitate a water storage tank in your home and suffice to say, they are certainly not small items.